 Dash of hot pepper.* (optional)

 Slice the greens into thin strips.
 Heat the chicken stock in a saucepan and add gingerroot.
 Bring to a boil and stir in sliced mushrooms.
 Stir in the sliced greens and the soy sauce.
-Cook for 3 minutes.
+Cook for about 12 minutes or until greens are tender.
 Add sesame oil and serve with hot rice on the side.

 Hint: